Tallahassee Museum – A Great Stop for Kids

 A quick day trip through Hot Springs National Park in Arkansas – touring bath houses and local sites.

-The loop that I chose started at a covered bridge near the mill, followed Slippery Rock Creek to the next bidge, and then returned to the mill.
+At McConnells Mill State Park, the loop that I chose started at a covered bridge near the mill, followed Slippery Rock Creek to the next bridge, and then returned to the mill.
 The whole while, I was surrounded by rushing water, towering rock walls, fly-fishermen, and tons of boulders.

 The Blessing of the Fleet